Ladvace/easy-react-carousel/README.md

   description: // description,
   id: // every slide must have a unique id,
   image: // the image url,
-  url: // this is used to redirect you to the url page when you click on the slide },
+  url: // this is used to redirect to the url page when you click on the slide },
-{}
+{},
+// ...
 ]

 const Carousel = () => (